wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

   `pyspark.sql.SparkSession.read` we can read a json document
 - See [https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrameReader.json.html#pyspark.sql.DataFrameReader.json](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrameReader.json.html#pyspark.sql.DataFrameReader.json)
   - With the optional keyword parameter `schema` we can specify the schema we defined ourselves
-  - With the keyword parameter `mode='FAILFAST'` set the `SateFrameReader` will throw an Exception as soon as it encounters a part of the document that is incompatible with the schema we declared.
+  - With the keyword parameter `mode='FAILFAST'` set the `DataFrameReader` will throw an Exception as soon as it encounters a part of the document that is incompatible with the schema we declared.
   - We also set the optional keyword parameter `multiline=True`
 - For all optional parameters see